leanwp/container/README.md

-# Bubble
+# Leanwp; Container

-Bubble is a WordPress container built based on Docker system.
+Leanwp; Container is a WordPress container built based on Docker system.

 ## Requirement